Thelymitra crinita

-Thelymitra crinita, commonly known as the blue lady orchid, queen orchid or lily orchid, is a species of orchid which is endemic to the south-west of Western Australia.
+Thelymitra crinita, commonly known as blue lady orchid, queen orchid or lily orchid, is a species of orchid which is endemic to the south-west of Western Australia.
 It has a single broad, oval leaf and up to fifteen brilliant blue flowers with a blue column with the lobe on top of the anther covered with short, finger-like calli.

 Description

 Thelymitra crinita is a tuberous, perennial herb with a single dark green, broadly lance-shaped leaf 50-150 mm long and 10-45 mm wide.
 Between two and fifteen flowers 30-45 mm wide are borne on a flowering stem 200-750 mm tall.
 The flowers are usually brilliant blue but vary from pale to dark blue.
 The sepals and petals are 15-22 mm long and 6-10 mm wide.
 The column is blue with a yellow crest, 4-5 mm long and about 2.5 mm wide and the lobe on the top of the anther is short and densely covered with short, finger-like yellow glands.
 Flowering occurs from September to November.
 The flowers are insect pollinated and open on sunny days.
 This species is similar to T. cornicina but has a much broader leaf than that species.